 Dose-related side effects may include nausea, vomiting, diarrhea, restlessness, and insomnia.

-As mentioned earlier, Galantamine and Huperzine A are effective in treating memory impairment.
+Choline also speeds up the production and release of acetylcholine in the brain.
+Low choline levels in the blood can actually impair memory.
+And as mentioned earlier, Galantamine and Huperzine A are effective in treating memory impairment.
 So, to really give your lucid dreaming practice a boost, consider taking all three of these supplements.

 The effectiveness of these supplements supports the importance of ‘remembering’ in the practice of lucid dreaming.
 Many lucid dreamers recommend using choline in conjunction with Galantamine or Huperzine A to provide an additional boost.